csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `hideLable`

-Hide Radio label when it set to true . or you simply not pass text children to the radio component.
+Hide checkBox label when it set to true . or you simply not pass text children to the checkBox component.

 | Type | Required | Default |
 | ---- | -------- | ------- |